Zwanze: Origins and development

-In the 19th century, the zwans increasingly appeared in literature, fables, and popular theatre.
-French-speaking authors were particularly active, often borrowing expressions from Brussels Flemish, including Barès, Bazoef (Léopold Pels), Curtio, and Jacques Collin de Plancy.
-Dutch-speaking authors also contributed, such as Cypriaan Verhavert, and the traditional puppet theatre Toone, founded around 1830 in the Marollen, often showcased zwanze through parodies of plays, opera, and classical literature.
-Literary and social associations like the Société des Joyeux and the Société des Agathopèdes promoted colorful, humorous performances, with members including notable figures such as Alphonse Balat, Charles De Coster, Alexandre Dumas père, and Michel de Ghelderode.
+In the 19th century, zwanze increasingly appeared in literature, fables, and popular theatre.
+French-speaking authors were particularly active, often borrowing expressions from Flemish Brusselian, including Barès, Bazoef (Léopold Pels), Curtio, and Jacques Collin de Plancy.
+Dutch-speaking authors also contributed, such as Cypriaan Verhavert, and the traditional puppet theatre Toone, founded around 1830 in the Marolles/Marollen, often showcasing zwanze through parodies of plays, opera, and classical literature.
+Literary and social associations like the Société des Joyeux and the Société des Agathopèdes promoted colourful, humorous performances, with members including notable figures such as Alphonse Balat, Charles De Coster, Alexandre Dumas, and Michel de Ghelderode.

-Large-scale zwanze events emerged during the Belle Époque, including the “Great Zwanz Exhibition” of 1885, 1897, and 1914, presenting works that prefigured abstract art, Dadaism, and Surrealism.
-Early in the 20th century, the play Le Mariage de Mademoiselle Beulemans helped the concept of zwanze spread beyond Belgium, influencing writers like Marcel Pagnol.
+Large-scale zwanze events emerged during the Belle Époque, including the "Great Zwanz Exhibition" of 1885, 1897, and 1914, presenting works that prefigured abstract art, Dadaism, and Surrealism.
+Early in the 20th century, the play Le Mariage de mademoiselle Beulemans helped zwanze spread beyond Belgium, influencing writers like Marcel Pagnol.
 Throughout the 20th century, the Marollen remained a central stage for the tradition, from post-war public festivities parodying Kaiser Wilhelm II and Hitler, to the 1943 Faux Soir resistance publication.
-Zwanze also permeated popular culture through boulevard theatre, football rivalries, and annual events such as the “Zwanze Derby.”
-Today, zwanze continues to be celebrated in public gatherings and literary creation, preserving its role as a living facet of Brussels’ cultural life.
+Zwanze also permeated popular culture through boulevard theatre, football rivalries, and annual events such as the "Zwanze Derby".

+In the 21st century, zwanze continues to be celebrated in public gatherings and literary creation, preserving its role as a living facet of Brussels' cultural life.
+It is considered as representative of Brussels' identity as Manneken Pis, the Grand-Place/Grote Markt, or the city's frietkot culture.
+In 2021, it was included in the inventory of intangible cultural heritage of the Brussels-Capital Region.